StyleZero

 Custom Attributes

-This allows you to extend the functionality of the framework and introduce custom values or shorthand for CSS properties.
+This feature extends the framework’s capabilities by letting you introduce custom values or shorthand notations for standard CSS properties.

 Creating a Custom Attribute

-For instance, let's say you want to define a custom value half, which corresponds to 50% in standard CSS.
+For example, suppose you want to define a shorthand value half, which translates to 50% in standard CSS.

-You can define this custom attribute as follows:
+You can declare this custom attribute like so:

 "attributes": {